Nevada Outdoor Education and Recreation Grant Program

 How much funding is available?

-Each applicant may apply for either a Tier I microgrant of up to $5,000 or a Tier II grant of up to $50,000.
-Tier I projects may be reviewed and awarded by NDOR staff alone, while Tier II applications require review by a Technical Advisory Committee and an in-person or virtual presentation.
-A total of $ is available for the upcoming 2024 grant cycle.
+Each applicant may apply for either a Tier I microgrant of up to $7,500 or a Tier II grant of up to $50,000.
+Tier I projects may be reviewed and awarded by NDOR staff alone, while Tier II applications require review by the Advisory Board on Outdoor Recreation and an in-person or virtual presentation.
+A total of $250,000 is available for the upcoming grant cycle.

 Is there a match requirement?